Serenity 6.6.0 Release Notes (2023-03-15)

 }

-This will make it easier to reference and rename join aliases in addition to compile-time checks and intelli-sense support.
+This improvement facilitates the referencing and renaming of join aliases, in addition to providing compile-time checks and intelli-sense support.
+Enabling this option is also recommended.

 namespace MyApp.MyModule